EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography} [{ }] {Zhichao Ye} received the B.S. degrees from Shandong University, China, in 2017.
+\begin{IEEEbiography} [{ }] {Zhichao Ye} received the B.S. degree from Shandong University in 2017 and his Ph.D. degree in computer science from Zhejiang University in 2022.
+He is currently a Researcher with SenseTime Research.
+His current research interests include structure-from-motion, SLAM, augmented reality. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Chong Bao} received the B.S. degree from Zhejiang Gongshang University, China, in 2020.
 He is currently pursuing the Ph.D. degree with Zhejiang University.
-His current research interests include structure-from-motion, SLAM, augmented reality. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Chong Bao} received the B.S. degrees from Zhejiang Gongshang University, China, in 2020.
-He is currently pursuing the Ph.D. degree with Zhejiang University.
-His current research interests include 3D reconstruction and neural rendering. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Xin Zhou} received his bachelor degree in computer science from the University of Electronic Science and Technology of China, and he is currently a master student in the State Key Lab of CAD\&CG, Zhejiang University.
-His research interests include SLAM, 3D reconstruction and automatic driving. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Haomin Liu} received the master and Ph.D. degrees in computer science from Zhejiang University in 2009 and 2017.
-He is currently research director in SenseTime Research.
-His research interests include Structure-from-Motion, SLAM, and augmented reality. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Hujun Bao} is currently a professor in the Computer Science Department of Zhejiang University, and the former director of the State Key Laboratory of Computer Aided Design and Computer Graphics.
+His current research interests include 3D reconstruction and neural rendering. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Xin Zhou} received his bachelor's degree in Computer Science from the University of Electronic Science and Technology of China in 2019 and the master's degree in computer science from Zhejiang University in 2022.
+His research interests include SLAM, 3D reconstruction, and autonomous driving. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Haomin Liu} received the master's and Ph.D. degrees in computer science from Zhejiang University in 2009 and 2017.
+He is currently a Research Director of SenseTime Research.
+His research interests include structure-from-motion, SLAM, and augmented reality. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Hujun Bao} (Member, IEEE) is currently a professor in the Computer Science Department of Zhejiang University, and the former director of the State Key Laboratory of Computer Aided Design and Computer Graphics.
 His research interests include computer graphics, computer vision and mixed reality.
 He leads the mixed reality group in the lab to make a wide range of research on 3D reconstruction and modeling, real-time rendering and virtual reality, realtime 3D fusion and augmented reality.
-Some of these algorithms have been successfully integrated into the mixed reality system SenseMARS. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Guofeng Zhang} is currently a professor at Zhejiang University.
+Some of these algorithms have been successfully integrated into the mixed reality system SenseMARS. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Guofeng Zhang} (Member, IEEE) is currently a professor at Zhejiang University.
 He received the B.S. and Ph.D. degrees in computer science and technology from Zhejiang University in 2003 and 2009, respectively.
 He received the National Excellent Doctoral Dissertation Award, the Excellent Doctoral Dissertation Award of China Computer Federation and the ISMAR 2020 Best Paper Award.
 His research interests include SLAM, 3D reconstruction and augmented reality. \end{IEEEbiography}